One Direction Babies: Soon Liam Payne And Cheryl Cole Will Have A Child And Louis Tomlinson Shows Off Freddie

 Are there wedding bells in the future for Cheryl and Liam Payne?
 There are rumors, and unnamed sources abound, but there is no official announcement from the couple regarding the baby or any wedding.

-Freddie Tomlinson, son of One Direction’s Louis Tomlinson is probably talking by now, but he hasn’t spilled on Liam Payne and Cheryl Cole’s baby.
+Freddie Tomlinson, son of One Direction’s Louis Tomlinson, is probably talking by now, but he hasn’t spilled on Liam Payne and Cheryl Cole’s baby.
 Freddie’s probably going to be thrilled to have a new friend, though.

-One Direction will soon have two fathers in the band, Liam Payne, and Louis Tomlinson.
+One Direction will soon have two fathers in the band; Liam Payne, and Louis Tomlinson.

 [Featured Image by KCG – 305 STAR MAX 2/AP Images]